hashicorp/terraform-provider-tfe/website/docs/r/organization_module_sharing.html.markdown

 * `organization` - (Required) Name of the organization.
 * `module_consumers` - (Required) Names of the organizations to consume the module registry.

-## Attributes Reference

-In addition to all arguments above, the following attributes are exported:

-* `consumer_ids` - A map of organization names and their opaque, immutable IDs, which look like `org-<RANDOM STRING>`.